Introduction: Food for Special Medical Perposes

-Weight reduction foods intended as a total replacement of diet shall comply with the schedule III of Food Safety and Standard Authority of India and also with the conditions that:
+Weight reduction foods intended as a total replacement of diet shall comply with Schedule III of the Food Safety and Standard Authority of India and also with the conditions that:

 - Protein digestibility corrected amino acid score 1 having not less than 50 g protein shall be present in the recommended daily intake of energy and if essential amino acids are added to improve the quality of protein, must be only in the amount necessary.
 Those are L-forms of amino acids except methionine for which DL form is also permitted.

-- Very low energy diet includes more than 3 g of linoleic acid, 0.5 g α-linoleic acid in recommended daily intake and a ratio of 1:5 and 1:15 between α-linoleic acid and linoleic acid.
+- A very low-energy diet includes more than 3 g of linoleic acid, 0.5 g α-linoleic acid in recommended daily intake, and a ratio of 1:5 and 1:15 between α-linoleic acid and linoleic acid.

-- Carbohydrates are not less than 50 g in recommended daily intake of very low energy diet.
+- Carbohydrates are not less than 50 g in recommended daily intake of a very low-energy diet.

 - Adequate dietary fiber in the formulated food for special medical purposes.

-- Nutrients can be added higher than that of recommended daily allowance but shall not exceed the limits of vitamins and minerals as mentioned in schedule III.
+- Nutrients can be added higher than the of recommended daily allowance but shall not exceed the limits of vitamins and minerals as mentioned in Schedule III.